 Unequal Size Pupils

-The most pressing concern in young children is a type of cancer called Neuroblastoma that can happen along the spinal cord in the neck and affect one of the nerves that go up to the face and helps control pupil size.
+The most pressing concern with Horner’s Syndrome in young children is a type of cancer called Neuroblastoma that can happen along the spinal cord in the neck and affect that sympathetic nerve.
 For this reason, unequal pupil sizes should prompt a complete eye exam.
-Further testing may be needed if there are definite signs of concern.
+Most of the time young children with anisocoria do not have other abnormalities and we'll watch them carefully over time.
+But further testing may be needed if there are definite signs of concern.

 To schedule an appointment, call (509) 456-0107